Jaspersoft/js-visualize-components-samples/pages/input-controls/basic-usage.md

 ## Preparing Input Control Component

-To properly render the controls for a report or ad hoc view, the component must first be instantiated.
-During this step you must have access to visualize.js's v object and provide it at instantiation.
+To use the Input Control component, you can instantiate it and provide visualize.js's v object to enable it to access JRS.

 ```js
 const inputControlComponent = new InputControls(v);
 ```
-* At thishe visualize.js object is ready to interact with JRS.
-We recommend providing this object to the InputControls Plugin for an easier interaction between JRS and the new Input Controls provided by
-  @jaspersoft/jv-input-control package.
-  * To provide the visualize.js object to the InputControlsPlugin, you have to instantiate an object of this class.
-E.g.:
-    ``const plugin = new InputControls(v)``, where 'v' is the visualize.js object
-* you could also provide a second parameter to the class called ``config``.
-It has the following structure:
-  ``{hostname?: string;  username: string;  password: string;  tenant: string;}`` You must provide the same parameters as in the [logging in the user section]({{site.baseurl}}/pages/input-controls/basic-usage#logging-in-the-user) section.
+Now you can interact with the component's javascript api as described in the following sections.

 ## Rendering the control panel
-The InputControl class comes shipped with a method: ``renderControlPanel``.
-It accepts the following 3 parameters: uri, container, panel definition:
+InputControls component has a method `renderControlPanel` that accepts 3 parameters: uri, container, panel configuration.

+* `uri`: (string) path to report or ad hoc view _(/path/to/my/reports/SalesReport)_
-* `uri`.
-It's a string referencing to the report from where the input controls will be fetched.
-E.g.: _/public/viz/Adhoc/Ad_Hoc_View_All_filters_Report_
+* `container`: (DivElement) <div> element from the DOM where the input controls should be rendered
-* `container`.
-This is the containing HTML element where the input controls will be rendered by the InputControl class.
-It's up to the user to style the element as he wants.
-It is **mandatory** the HTML element is available throughout the DOM structure.
-* `panel definition`.
-This is the place where you'll define the look and feel of the new input controls, but also it is the place where you'll interact with the new Input Controls.
-It has the following structure:
+* `panel configuration`: (JSON) object containing configuration for panel look and feel and event handling
 ```ts
 {
     success?: () => void;